Toxins in Tap Water

 Important note for California and Iowa customers:

-To comply with state regulations, BOROUX filters are only for use to reduce chlorine, chloramine, microplastics, and nominal Particulate Class I in California and Iowa.
+To comply with state regulations, BOROUX Foundation Filters are only for use to reduce chlorine, chloramine, microplastics, and nominal Particulate Class I in California and Iowa.

-The contaminants listed below this warning do not pertain to our California and Iowa compliant products.
+The contaminants listed below this warning do not pertain to California and Iowa compliant products.

 • Alachlor